gabrielmania/kodego-mini-project-1/README.md

-# KodeGo 1st Capstone Project
+# KodeGo 1st Mini Project

 You will be creating your own ecommerce website that allows you to sell products or services online.